Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 What Type of Homeschool Holiday Break Should You Take?

-- Some break from all “schooly” type things.
+- A complete break from all “schooly” activities

-For us, I chose a winter homeschool learning break.
+Do what works best for your family.
+For us, we chose a winter homeschool learning break.

 What Is A Homeschool Learning Break?

-A “homeschool learning” break is when you step away from more scheduled learning.
+A “homeschool learning break” is when you step away from scheduled learning and focus on creative, hands-on activities.

-Ditch the textbooks and workbooks and dig out some projects that you haven’t found time to do.
-Drag out some family games, yummy snacks, and just chill.
+Ditch the textbooks.
+Drag out some family games, and yummy snacks, and just chill.
+Work on projects you’ve been putting off.

 Disclosure: I may receive commissions for purchases made through links in this post.